esamattis/backbone.viewmaster/README.md

 is a parent to other views it will call remove on them also.

 If you need to use the view or its children again some time later use the [detach][] method.
-It removes the view from in its parent view, but leaves event callbacks untouched and children untouched.
+It removes the view from in its parent view, but leaves the event callbacks untouched and children untouched.

 ## Event bubbling